 When do I use my invitation code?

-You must use your invitation code to register for the Grow Rural Education online system and every time you log in to the system.
+You must use your invitation code to register for the Grow Rural Education online system and every time you log in work on your grant application.

 What is “character count”?